peter/object-diffy/README.md

 * Diff result output is human readable and doesn't require a manual
 * Contains functions to apply and reverse a diff
+* Can be used also for deep equality checks
 * Single file with 200 lines of plain Node.js code and no dependencies

 ## Installation